RosettaCommons/documentation/rosetta_basics/Units-in-Rosetta.md

 Angles
 ======

 Most user-facing usage of angular measures are in degrees.
 However, radian measures are used internally in parts of Rosetta, so use of angular measures in radians for input/output is possible, depending on protocol.
-In particular, angle and dihedral constraints (including their specification in input constraint files) are specified in radians.

 Time
 ====